ImperialCollegeLondon/MSE404-MM/docs/labs/lab10/readme.md

 Summary
 -------

-- We have used the `bands.x` and `dos.x` codes from the Quantum Espresso package.
+In this tutorial, we have learned:
-- We have done some more plotting in gnuplot.
+- How to use the `dos.x` code from the Quantum Espresso package.
 - How to treat a metallic system.